Uglier Side of Trump’s 2020 Lies and Bullying Come Before Committee￼

 The officials who recounted this harassment included Georgia Secretary of State Brad Raffensperger, a Republican who testified, Michigan’s Mike Shirkey, a Republican, Michigan Secretary of State Jocelyn Benson, a Democrat, and Pennsylvania House Speaker Bryan Cutler, a Republican.

 Raffensperger recounted how someone broke into his daughter-in-law’s home after the election, which he attributed to the threats he received.
 When asked why he didn’t leave his job or cave to Trump, his reply was much the same as Bowers: he felt he had a public duty to oversee a constitutional process even if it meant that his party did not win the White House.

 “I knew that we had followed the law, we had followed the Constitution,” Raffensperger said.
 “You’re doing your job.
 And that’s what we did.”

 But not every witness had a story of valor under duty.
 Georgia’s Ruby Freeman said that the targeting of her by Trump and Giuliani led to the loss of her business, a loss of privacy and her sense of security.
 She was afraid to use her name in public, she testified, because she feared it could provoke more harassment.

 “I’ve lost my name and I’ve lost my reputation,” she said.

-And her daughter, Wandrea “Shaye” Moss, told the committee that she had to leave her job as an election worker after a decade, leave her home and go into hiding – as advised by the FBI – and became deeply depressed.
-But she was most upset for the threats by Trump’s thugs to her grandmother – who called her in a panic when his foot soldiers barged into her house seeking to make a “citizens’ arrest” of her and her mother.
+And her daughter, Wandrea “Shaye” Moss, told the committee that she had to leave her job as an election worker after a decade, leave her home and go into hiding—as advised by the FBI—and became deeply depressed.
+But she was most upset because of the threats made by Trump’s thugs to her grandmother—who called her in a panic when his foot soldiers barged into her house seeking to make a “citizens’ arrest” of her and her mother.

 “It was my fault for putting my family in this situation,” she said, referring to her work as an election official.